anonymous0111118/De-duplication/README.md

 3. The model pays great attentions to the whole declation statement of *char g*. (all red in line 10.
 This may illustrate the model finds there the value of *g* given differently in different optimization levels.
 And it is *g*'s value which finally influences the output.)
 4. The model finds some other assignment statements which are one part of reasons to trigger the optimization (like *g*'s address will be used in line 13, and global char pointer *e*'s value can be possibly changed.) or directly influence the final output (line 14).

 In summary, through the analysis of attention, the failure-relevant semantics understood by the model are one *char* type variable without a initial value occupies the global pointer's address which points another modified value.
-These are highly coincident with the root cause, proving that the model's ability to explain failure-relevant is excellent.
+These are highly coincident with the root cause, proving that the model's ability to explain failure-relevant semantics is excellent.